ECBarton/Retail-Websites-Overview/PITCHME.md

 ### Retail Web Design Overview
 #### Surplus Warehouse, Bargain Outlets, and Barton's Lumber
+By Lee Quessenberry

+---

+### Who am I?
+I am a web developer, Drupal 8 contributor, BBQ Sauce maker, duck hunter, and computer scientist.

+---

+### What Do I Accomplish?

+At E.C.
+Barton & Co.
+I have been an integral part of pushing the envelope to gain more and more customers via digital means, effectively and efficiently.

+---

+### Who Are My Teammates?

+Tom Dowd, H.R.
+McDonough, Michael Howard, Christie Miller, and Brandon Barnhill

+---

+### What Do They Do?

+---

+### Tom

+Tom has been the voice of our team for as long as I have been here.
+He has taken what would normally be considered "The Marketing Swirl" and relays this information in a way that other departments and executives can understand.

+---

+### H.R.

+H.R.
+Is the critical thinker of our bunch.
+His ability to mitigate risk and assist in decision making is a priceless asset to us all.

+---

+### Michael

+Grows and maintains one of the best email campaigns in corporate America.
+He constantly beats expectations and stays well above industry standard metrics.

+---

+### Christie

+Christie is a voice of reason and has already proven to be our best candidate for keeping a feel for the pulse of our customers.
+She brings insight into our group that we might overlook and brings fresh ideas to us on demand.

+---

+### Brandon

+Brandon is a workhorse when it comes to development of software and systems.
+He has overcome expectations both with skill and tact as a member of our team.
+His troubleshooting skills have shaved valuable time off of our development timetable.

+---

+### Digital Presence

+We focus heavily on inbound marketing to reduce wasteful advertisement spending and get more interaction out of our customers.

 ---

 ### Getting Quickly Up to Speed
 <span class="byline">Traffic Growth Since 2014</span>